 The School’s Resources

-The staff of the school is made up of a team of an Acting Headteacher, two Deputy Headteachers one on each site, 2 assistant heads based on the Thackley site, Teachers, Special Needs Teaching Assistants, behaviour support workers and Administrative Staff.
+The staff of the school is made up of a team of an Interim Headteacher, two Head of School one on each site, 4 assistant heads 2 based on each site, Teachers, Special Needs Teaching Assistants, behaviour support workers and Administrative Staff.

 There is also regular input from a Music therapist, Speech and Language Therapist and a Physiotherapist, both of whom work with staff as well as pupils, and who will also give advice to parents and carers.

 We have regular contact with the school nursing team and a nurse is on most days for part of the day.